Singh-Lab/InteracDome/README.md

 *NOTE: The following scripts run optional steps.*

-### Generating lists of domain-ligand pairs and propensities that pass certain thresholds
+### Generating lists of domain-ligand pairs and binding frequencies that pass certain thresholds

-You can create lists of domains and binding propensities that pass different cutoffs by running the following:
+You can create lists of domains and binding frequencies that pass different cutoffs by running the following:

 ```bash
 python interacdome_webserver.py --pfam_path <path_to_hmms>